-Task Command Specify the static route for PVC switching. frame-relay route in-dlci out-interface out-dlci
+Task Command Specify a static route for PVC switching. frame-relay route in-dlci out-interface out-dlci

-For an example of how to specify a static route, see the section "Configuring a Pure Frame Relay DCE Example" later in this chapter.
+For an example of how to specify a static route, see the section "Pure Frame Relay DCE Example" later in this chapter.